 Unlike most rooms downtown, the roar of Fremont Street is completely inaudible from the Cabana Suites.
 They are just far enough away from the commotion to allow for complete silence.
 No earplugs are needed here.

 With physical security in mind, we liked that there was a security guard posted outside the Cabana Suites 24/7.
 It’s rare that I feel unsafe on Fremont Street, but where drinking and debauchery are afoot, playing it safe is a good call.

 A little bit of something for everyone, but nothing over the top.
-For a sit down meal, Siegel’s 1941 serves up sandwiches, steaks and burgers at an affordable price point ($15 Burger/$30 Steak).
-Adorned with vintage Bugsy Siegel decor, Siegel’s 1941 offers up a pretty cool old school vibe at a solid value.
+For a sit-down meal, Siegel’s 1941 serves up sandwiches, steaks, and burgers at an affordable price point ($15 burger/$30 steak/prime rib specials).
+Adorned with vintage Bugsy Siegel decor, Siegel’s 1941 offers up a pretty cool old-school vibe at a solid value.

 Additional options include Shinya-Maru Ramen and Eurika.
-The latter is a gourmet burger restaurant that boasts menu items like the “Fresno Fig Burger, “Bone Marrow Burger” and “28 Dry Aged Burger” which is topped with exotic mushrooms, caramelized onions smoked mozzarella, and garlic aoli.
-Personally, I prefer traditional burger toppings so I’m not the target market, but with plenty of euphoric reviews it’s safe to assume they are doing something right.
+The latter is a gourmet burger restaurant that boasts menu items like the “Fresno Fig Burger, “Bone Marrow Burger” and “28 Dry-Aged Burger” which is topped with exotic mushrooms, caramelized onions smoked mozzarella, and garlic aioli.
+Personally, I prefer traditional burger toppings so I’m not the target market, but with plenty of euphoric reviews, it’s safe to assume they are doing something right.

 Also armed with a healthy selection of craft beers, Eurika is located in the Medical Arts Building just across the street from El Cortez.

-There is also a Subway tucked away in the back end of the gaming floor if you are looking for something really quick.
+There is also a Subway tucked away at the back end of the gaming floor if you are looking for something really quick.